 Supplies for Applying Gesso

 Start with a good product.
-I have used a few and this is my current favorite one.
+I have used a few different brands of gesso and this is my current favorite.
 Art Alternatives Gesso, I find it on Amazon.

-I often use Michaels economy pack canvas for painting on and they work fine with the extra gesso but if you are looking to upgrade to some more premier canvases at a great price these ones from Dick Blicks art supply have been wonderful.
+The Michaels economy pack canvas works fine with the extra gesso.
+You can find them on sale and they can work out to $2 to $3 a canvas.
+Not a bad price when you are just learning.
+If you are looking to upgrade to some more premier canvases at a great price these ones from Dick Blicks art supply have been wonderful.

 How to add gesso